What would you like us to do with the funds you've selected

 This is designed to be a temporary collection of items selected by you for further analysis in the tools section.
 Items can be subsequently transferred from the Basket to the Watchlist or Portfolio.

 The Invesco Perpetual High Income Fund aims to achieve a high level of income, together with capital growth.
-The fund intends to invest primarily in companies listed in the UK, with the balance invested internationally.
-In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions.
+The fund intends to invest primarily in UK companies, with the balance invested internationally.
+In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, unlisted securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions.

 The Ongoing Charges Figure (OCF) shows the drag on performance caused by operational expenses associated with a fund.